frankshearar/Home/Global-Tools---NuGet-Implementation.md

 - RestoreFallbackFolders (for global tools, this needs to be "clear" in order to make the tools self-containing)
 - RestoreAdditionalProjectSources, RestoreAdditionalProjectFallbackFolders, RestoreAdditionalProjectFallbackFoldersExcludes are values brought in through the SDK.
 Same as above, for global tools this compromises the principle of the tools needing to be self-containing.

-In addition, this project should contain a restore project style property, named **CommandLineToolReference**. (another option would be to do PR, but then have another property).
+In addition, this project should contain a restore project style property, named **DotnetToolReference**. (another option would be to do PR, but then have another property).
 I am proposing that because we already have a DotnetCLiTool restore style [type](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectStyle.cs#L26).
 An example temporary project would be:

 ```
 <Project Sdk="Microsoft.NET.Sdk">
   <PropertyGroup>
-    <RestoreProjectStyle>CommandLineToolReference</RestoreProjectStyle>
+    <RestoreProjectStyle>DotnetToolReference</RestoreProjectStyle>
     <TargetFramework>netcoreapp2.1</TargetFramework>
     <RestorePackagesPath>C:\Users\username\.nuget\tools\packageId\packageVersion</RestorePackagesPath>
     <BaseIntermediateOutputPath>C:\Users\username\.nuget\toools\packageId\versionVersion</BaseIntermediateOutputPath>